- US Online Poker

 Rush Street Interactive is believed to have created an in-house online poker platform.
 To date, no one has officially seen the finished product, but if its anywhere near the quality of RSI’s proprietary online casino platform used by PlaySugarHouse.com in New Jersey, it will be very well received.

 If, as is expected, Pennsylvania joins the existing New Jersey-Delaware-Nevada compact for multistate poker, an RSI online poker launch in New Jersey might also be in the cards.
 A New Jersey launch likely depends on how well-received the online poker platform is in Pennsylvania.

 As noted above, Rush Street is already an active player in New Jersey.
-It also has casinos in two other states that are considered online poker contenders, New York and Illinois.
+It also has casinos in two other states that are considered contenders: New York and Illinois online poker could become realities soon.
 That gives Rush Street plenty of opportunity to leverage interstate agreements and become a formidable online poker operator as more markets open down the road.

 888 has links to both Mount Airy and Harrah’s in PA, and because of its reach (888 is active in every state with legal online poker) it’s an attractive option for any casino looking for an online poker partner.

 The Mount Airy connection is officially official, and also one of the more interesting, as the casino also has an official partnership in place with PokerStars.

 Our best guess at the moment would see Mount Airy with an independently branded PokerStars site, as well as a Mount Airy branded site powered by 888.